arialdomartini/private-ethereum/docs/packing-code.md

 This is the rational:

-* When some code is sent with a transaction, it will be executed;
+* When some code is sent with a transaction, it will be immediately executed;
-* The code will terminate when `RETURN` is found;
+* The code will terminate when `RETURN` is found; at this point, the code is discarded;
-* Whatever code remains in memory after the execution will be stored as the contract code.
+* Whatever code remains in memory after the execution will be stored as the contract code;
-* We will need to specify the EVM where at which address to find the contract code and its length in bytes, so it can copy it to the contract.
+* We will need to specify the EVM the address the contract code can be found at, and the contract code length in bytes, so it can copy it to the contract.

 Here we go: we must find a way to copy some code in a memory position, so it will be retained after the code execution.
-The code to be executed will be just the one needed to copy the contract code in memory.
+In other words, the code initially sent with a transaction is the startup code: it is responsible to set up the initial state of the storage, and to copy the contract code in meory.

 ```assembly
 // First, copy the bytecode to some memory slot: